ovh/cds/README.md

 ### SDK

-A Go SDK is available at github.com/ovh/cds/sdk.
-It provide helper functions for all API handlers, with embedded authentification mechanism.
+A Go(lang) SDK is available at github.com/ovh/cds/sdk.
+It provides helper functions for all API handlers, with embedded authentification mechanism.

 ## Links